LouisNguyen1409/Chatbot-model-for-ScienceQA/README.md

 # llava-1.6-7b-hf-final

-This model is a fine-tuned version of [llava-hf/llava-v1.6-mistral-7b-hf](https://huggingface.co/llava-hf/llava-v1.6-mistral-7b-hf) on an unknown dataset.
+This model is a fine-tuned version of [llava-hf/llava-v1.6-mistral-7b-hf](https://huggingface.co/llava-hf/llava-v1.6-mistral-7b-hf) on an derek-thomas/ScienceQA.

 ## Model description